UgayNobu/SDA101_02240369/Practical8_HTML_Styling_Table/Reflection.md

 Challenges Faced and Overcoming Them
 I had trouble aligning the columns in the table at first (see screenshot).
 To fix this, I adjusted the column widths and added some padding using CSS.
 I also experimented with font sizes and colors to make the title stand out more.

-(c) Clarity & Coherence

-I kept my writing simple and organized, making it easy to understand what I did, what I learned, and the challenges I faced.